pengutronix/genimage/README.rst

 :mkfsjffs2:	path to the mkfs.jffs2 program (default mkfs.jffs2)
 :mkfsubifs:	path to the mkfs.ubifs program (default mkfs.ubifs)
 :mksquashfs:	path to the mksquashfs program (default mksquashfs)
+:qemu-img:	path to the qemu-img program (default qemu-img)
 :tar:		path to the tar program (default tar)
 :tune2fs:	path to the tune2fs program (default tune2fs)
 :ubinize:	path to the ubinize program (default ubinize)